bassettb/SugarPiDisplay/README.rst

 - Connects to either Dexcom Share or Nightscout.
 - Shows latest glucose value, trend arrow, minutes since last reading
-- Parts can be purchased for under $50
+- Parts can be purchased for around $40
 - Step-by-step instructions for setting up the Raspberry Pi
 - Easy web interface for configuring access to your Dexcom or Nightscout data.